-- More issues to Repair - Create a Start Event Start Repairs - Add a Sequence Flow to a target Exclusive Gateway converge Gateway1 - Add a Sequence Flow to an abstract task Activity Inspect for Issue - Add a Sequence Flow to an Exclusive Gateway converge Gateway2 - Add a Sequence Flow to an Exclusive Gateway New Issue Found? - Add Sequence Flows to: - A target abstract task Activity Handle New Found Issue, then add a Sequence Flow back to converge Gateway2 - A target abstract task Repair Issue, then add a Sequence Flow to a target Exclusive Gateway Have further issues? - From the Gateway Have further issues? add Sequence Flows to: - A target End Event Repairs Completed - converge Gateway1
+- Create a Start Event Start Repairs - Add a Sequence Flow to a target Exclusive Gateway converge Gateway1 - Add a Sequence Flow to an abstract task Activity Inspect for Issue - Add a Sequence Flow to an Exclusive Gateway converge Gateway2 - Add a Sequence Flow to an Exclusive Gateway New Issue Found? - Add Sequence Flows to: - A target abstract task Activity Handle New Found Issue, then add a Sequence Flow back to converge Gateway2 - A target abstract task Repair Issue, then add a Sequence Flow to a target Exclusive Gateway Have further issues? - From the Gateway Have further issues? add Sequence Flows to: - A target End Event Repairs Completed - converge Gateway1

-Task Description Artifact and Package Open the Configure BPSim window ('Simulate > BPSim > Manage > Open BPSim Manager') Create a Business Process Simulation Artifact named IntermediateEvent - Boundary - Error Select the Package containing the corresponding BPMN 2.0 model All of the BPMN elements will be loaded in to the Configure BPSim window.
+Task Description Artifact and Package Open the Configure BPSim window ('Simulate > Process Analysis > BPSim > Open BPSim Manager') • Create a Business Process Simulation Artifact named IntermediateEvent - Boundary - Error Select the Package containing the corresponding BPMN 2.0 model All of the BPMN elements will be loaded in to the Configure BPSim window.
 Start and Duration We will simulate the processes in a car repair shop whose opening hours are from 9:00 am to 5:00 pm, which is a period of 8 hours.
 We also suppose that a customer walking in after 4:50 pm will not be served on that day.
 Therefore the simulation Start time is 9:00 am and the duration is 7 hours and 50 minutes.
 On the left hand panel of the 'Configure BPSim' dialog, click on the 'Scenario' item in the tree; the 'Scenario' tab is activated. • In the 'Start' field, select any date and change the time section to '9:00 AM' • Set the 'Duration' field to '0000 007:50:00' (Tips: the format is: dddd hh:mm:ss) Customer Arrives We will simulate a customer arriving every 24 minutes.
 The first customer arrives at 9:00 AM and the last arrives at 4:36 PM (the customer arriving at 5:00 PM will not be served today because that is constrained by the 'Duration' setting).

-With a pen and paper, we can calculate that there are 20 customers served (9:00 AM to 4:36PM = 456 minutes, number of customers: 456/24 + 1 = 19 + 1 = 20).
+With a pen and paper, we can calculate that there are 20 customers served (9:00 AM to $4:36PM = 456$ minutes, number of customers: $456/24 + 1 = 19 + 1 = 20$).
 We will verify this with the simulation result later.

-Expand the 'StartEvent' group and select Customer Arrives.
+Expand the 'StartEvent' group and select Customer Arrives .
 Click on the 'Control' tab and the 'New Parameter' drop-down arrow, and select 'InterTriggerTimer'.
 In the 'Value' and 'Unit' fields type 24 and select 'min' (for '24 minutes').
+Property Parameters We suppose each customer's car might initially have a different number of issues.
+This could be reflected using a random number generator.
+BPSim provides a number of distributions to suit your needs.
+In this example, we use a TruncatedNormal distribution to initialize the property noOfIssues .
+Tasks Repair Issue and Handle New Found Issue will decrement and increment the value of noOfIssues respectively.